webplatform/docs/css/properties/animation-play-state/index.md

 |Computed value=as specified
 |Animatable=No
 |Values={{CSS Property Value
-|Data Type=running
+|Data Type=single-animation-play-state
-|Description=Default.
+|Description=<code>running</code> (default) or <code>paused</code>

-Play the animation.
+<code>running</code>: Plays the animation.
 If restarting a paused animation, the animation resumes from the current (paused) property value.

-}}{{CSS Property Value
-|Data Type=paused
-|Description=Pause the animation.
+<code>paused</code>: Pauses the animation.
 The object is displayed with the current property value until '''animation-play-state''' is set to '''running''' and the animation resumes.
 }}
 }}
 {{Examples_Section